-We always recommend speaking to a specialist before setting up your campaign but to give you some pointers on how to go about starting and managing your own crowd funding campaign we’ve put together a how to guide to help you.
+We always recommend speaking to a specialist before thinking about how to crowd fund or setting up your campaign, simply as a way to gain some pointers on how to go about starting and managing your own crowd funding campaign.
+We’ve put together a guide on how to crowd fund

 Come up with an idea and do some research

-The first thing you need to do before you even think about crowd funding as a finance option is come up with your business idea and do plenty of research around it.
+When considering how to crowd fund, the first thing you need to do before you even consider it as a finance option, is to come up with your business idea and do plenty of research around it.
 Whether you are going to be entering the clothing market, sport, food, electronics etc, you should research the area thoroughly.

 Firstly, make sure there is not another product on the market similar to yours and discover whether this gap in the market is something that needs filling.
 If there is, you need to stand out from the crowd – you need a unique selling point (USP).
 Also, find out the names of the big players in the field and see what is currently going on in that sector.

 Make a prototype of the product

 You will need a few prototypes to show potential investors, to use in campaign videos and to test how the product looks, feels and works.
 If you don’t have a prototype to show potential investors then it is highly unlikely that they will be willing to invest funds in you.
 Having a few prototypes to hand will make your campaign and pitches easier and more professional.